Dark mode

-A light-on-dark color scheme —also called black mode, dark mode, dark theme, night mode, or lights-out (mode)— is a color scheme that uses light-colored text, icons, and graphical user interface elements on a dark background.
+A dark mode, dark theme, night mode, or light-on-dark color scheme is a color scheme that uses light-colored text, icons, and graphical user interface elements on a dark background.
 It is often discussed in terms of computer user interface design and web design.
 Many modern websites and operating systems offer the user an optional light-on-dark display mode.

 Some users find dark mode displays more visually appealing, and claim that it can reduce eye strain.
 Displaying white at full brightness uses roughly six times as much power as pure black on a 2016 Google Pixel, which has an OLED display.
-However, conventional LED displays cannot benefit from reduced power consumption.
+However, conventional LED displays may not benefit from reduced power consumption; but if a LED display has the partial dimming features, it still benefit from reduced power consumption.
 Most modern operating systems support an optional light-on-dark color scheme.

 History

-Predecessors of modern computer screens, such as cathode-ray oscillographs, oscilloscopes, etc., tended to plot graphs and introduce other content as glowing traces on a black background.

-With the introduction of computer screens, originally user interfaces were formed on cathode-ray tubes (CRTs) like those used for oscillographs or oscilloscopes.
-The phosphor was normally a very dark color, and lit up brightly when the electron beam hit it, appearing to be white, green, blue, or amber on a black background, depending on phosphors applied on a monochrome screen.
-RGB screens continued to operate similarly, using all the beams set to "on" to form white.

-With the advent of teletext, research was done into which primary and secondary light colors and combinations worked best for this new medium.
-Cyan or yellow on black was typically found to be optimal from a palette of black, red, green, yellow, blue, magenta, cyan and white.

-The opposite color set, a dark-on-light color scheme, was originally introduced in WYSIWYG word processors to simulate ink on paper, and became the norm.

-In 2018, Apple followed in macOS Mojave.
-In September 2019, iOS 13 and Android 10 both introduced dark modes.

-Firefox and Chromium have optional dark theme for all internal screens.
-It will also be possible for third-party developers to implement their own dark themes.

-In 2019, a "prefers-color-scheme" option was created for front-end web developers, being a CSS property that signals a user's choice for their system to use a light or dark color theme.